1920s Jazz Age – Fashion and PhotographsNovember 19, 2016

 Although the models are blank faced, a gallery of portraits is displayed on one wall to give an idea of the look of the ideal woman of the times and her hair and makeup.
 They are all-stars, some still household names such as Clara Bow, Anna May Wong and Greta Garbo, others less well-known.
 Each has their own tiny line of bio to whet the appetite.

-There was no display of plain and serviceable woollen dresses or factory worker’s uniforms, warm cardigans or thick stockings.
+There was no display of plain and serviceable woollen dresses or factory worker’s uniforms, warm cardigans or thick stockings. in the 1920s Jazz Age exhibition.
 I imagine that is because that’s not what the Butterfields had their eye on, back when they were riffling through piles of second-hand clothes.
 The aim was probably not to create a complete social document but to preserve those delicate, often hand-made, pieces of embroidery and beading.

 Informative and entertaining

 The accompanying information is well researched and entertaining as well as informative.
 There are a lot of F Scott Fitzgerald quotes and I particularly enjoyed a panel that went with the sportswear section.
 Apparently in 1926, Lois Long writing for the New Yorker stated that “the best reason to play tennis this summer is the short, white wool socks, with a plain or striped cuff, worn over your lisle stockings and curled lovingly over the top of your tennis shoes.”
 I love how they used to write fashion columns.